hhkbp2/go-hsm/README.md

 ## The Missings

 This project contains only the HSM, briefly a method to construct state machine and dispatch events.
-It's not a full Quantum Framework.
-So there are a lot missing:
+It's not targeted for a full Quantum Framework.
+But there are still some pieces missing:

-1. other state machine methods, e.g. FSM or optimized FSM
-2. concurrency mechanism, e.g. go-routine
 3. composite states
 4. local and external transitions, internal transitions
 5. event queuing
-6. orthogonal regions
 7. validation of state machine structure, with checks for:
     * machine having single top state
     * unreachable states